kudobuilder/kudo/keps/draft-repo.md

 ## Motivation

-We need a way for the operator author to update a repository with his/her operator.
+We need a way for the operator author to update a repository with their operator.
 We also need a way for the operator to promote an operator as being production ready.
 Finally we need a KUDO user to point to different repositories.

 ### Goals